 In 1996, Savitz and his executive team successfully completed the buyout of Middaugh’s majority shares of the company and Savitz succeeded Middaugh as Chairman, CEO, and President of Garco.
 Savitz partners were Mark Radmaker, Paul Millar and John Pargman.
 In 2006, Savitz and Radmaker bought out their partners, Millar and Pargman, when both chose to retire.

-In 2007, Garco became a member of the NCI Building Systems family when Savitz and Radmaker sold Garco Building Systems to NCI.
-Savitz was named Executive Director of the NCI Green Building Initiative in 2008.
+In 2007, Garco became a member of the Cornerstone Building Brands family when Savitz and Radmaker sold Garco Building Systems to Cornerstone Building Brands.
+Savitz was named Executive Director of the Cornerstone Building Brands Green Building Initiative in 2008.
 Jeff White, the company’s former CFO was named President of Garco Building Systems.
 Jeff stepped down in 2010.
 David Zabinski was later named General Manager in June, 2013 and is in that role today.

 Continuity has allowed the company to maintain its focus on personal relationships and conducting business face to face.
 Garco remains the leader in metal building systems in the Northwest through this same tried and true means of building relationships with our customers and making sure their needs are being met.